How to improve Chinese language skills for kids

 Selecting a preschool for your precious child can get overwhelming, especially if you’ve identified a strong foundation of Mandarin reading, writing and listening skills to be a priority.

-The nursery curriculum at Masterminds comprises of a Chinese Immersion Programme, where classes are conducted completely in Mandarin.
+The nursery curriculum at Masterminds comprises a Chinese Immersion Programme, where classes are conducted completely in Mandarin.

 Offered to kids as young as 18 months old, the programme is an effective way to impart Mandarin skills upon children without the rote rigour of forced memorisation.